By John Denny

 It’s been a long time since I last worked on a political campaign, and — to be completely honest — considering the current state of politics in this country, I’m perfectly fine never working on one again.

 Nonetheless, many of the things I’ve learned from political campaigns are still applicable to the civic campaigns we run here at Denny Civic Solutions.
 When I worked in D.C. for the political consulting firm Eddie Mahe and Associates, I was introduced to the “message grid.”
-Basically, it is a box broken into four quadrants, used to by political candidates to list:
+Basically, it is a box broken into four quadrants, used by political candidates to list:

 - What I would tell my audience about me;